Hans Wydyz: Life

 His sculpture of Adam and Eve in boxwood and linden dates from around 1505 and is one of the first small scale sculptures of these figures.
 It was possibly made for domestic purposes, as it is carved in the round, and designed to be seen from all sides.
 The statue was once in the ownership of Margaret of Austria, Regent of the Netherlands.

 Hans Sixt succeeded him in Freiburg and was probably trained by him.

-In his later years he worked in partnership with Hans Baldung, probably with Baldung painting the figues carved by Wydyz.
+In his later years he worked in partnership with Hans Baldung, probably with Baldung painting the figures carved by Wydyz.

 He died in Freiburg im Breisgau in 1536.

 Family

 It is not so much the commonality of the names which demonstrates that the Wydyz/Weiditz artists were all related, but the commonality of the artistic talent, which is clearly linked.

 His sons were Hans Weiditz the Younger (c.1495-1537) and Christoph Weiditz (1498-1560).
 His sons were less skilled than the father and mainly worked in 2-dimensions, mainly low relief and woodcuts.